paper-series/paper-series.github.io/pages/events/fellowship-panel.md

 ## Event Summary

+*Updated July 3, 2024*

 Our very own [Yuhong](https://www.yuhong-zhong.com/), a PhD student at Columbia University, led the discussion.
 He and the panelists talked about how important fellowships are for boosting your profile and easing the financial burden on advisors.

 #### Meet the Panelists

-The panel had four speakers:
+We had four speakers with us:

 -   **Shimaa**: Now a research scientist at Visa, she recently graduated from the University of Wisconsin-Madison, where she studied security, privacy, and trustworthy AI.
 -   **Yuke**: A final-year PhD student at UCSB, working on systems and compiler optimization for deep learning.